 The town was used as a filming location for Captain Corelli’s Mandolin – not that you’d be able to tell, save for the odd themed bar.
 Instead, if you’re looking for filming locations, get yourself to the beautiful Antisamos beach which featured heavily in the film.
 2km from Sami, in high summer it feels crowded and commercial but in shoulder season it’s a delight.

-Also close to Sami are the cave systems of Drogarati and Melissani, together one of the most popular attractions on the island.
+Also close to Sami are the cave systems of Drogarati and Melissani, together making up one of the most popular attractions on the island.
 Sami is the main ferry port for reaching Ithaca and its proximity makes it possible to do as a day trip – you’ll find day trips departing from here and Poros.

 Just west around the bay is the quiet village Karavomylos where you’ll find a lake, a few resort hotels and a water mill.
 There are some good walks in the area.

 Airport transfer to Sami is around €50.

 Halfway down the coast on the way to Skala is Poros, a somewhat-sleepy working port and fishing town set around three bays.

 At first glimpse, Poros appears a tad scruffy.
 But it’s a good choice of location if you want to avoid the package holidaymakers and stay in a town with a ‘real’ feel rather than a resort – usually return visitors to the island rather than first-timers.
 The town beach pebbly but swimming is excellent and wilder Ragia beach is not too far.